MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan_for_groups_governance.md

 - [Syncing Security Groups with team membership ](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Syncing-Security-Groups-with-team-membership/ba-p/241959)

 ### Group soft delete and restore
+If you've deleted an Office 365 group, by default it's retained for 30 days.
+This 30-day period is called "soft-delete" because you can still restore the group.
+After 30 days, the group and associated content is permanently deleted and cannot be restored.

 > [!Tip]
 >- Communicate the restore process to your users.
 >- Train your helpdesk team.